Skip to main content

 Zaria Brogdon

-Zaria works in a Production Support role at Rockstar Games in New York City.
+Zaria started her career in a Production Support role at Rockstar Games in New York City.
+She has since become a Project Coordinator.

 Shawn Urban photo